rucio/k8s-tutorial/README.md

 #### (Optional) Delete existing Postgres volume claim

-If you have done this step in a previous script run, the existing Postgres PersistentVolumeClaim must be deleted.
+If you have done this step in a previous tutorial deployment on this cluster, the existing Postgres PersistentVolumeClaim must be deleted.

 1. Verify if the PVC exists via: